emberjs/website/source/guides/deprecations/1.11/instance-initializers.md

 performance of cases where a single application was used multiple times, each with a fresh set of state.

-This applies to FastBoot, of course, but is also applies to integration tests.
+This applies to FastBoot, of course, but it also applies to integration tests.
 Today, integration tests spend time executing code in initializers that don't change between test runs, simply because of the possibility that the initializer may also set up instances.